fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/02_nested_arrays.md

         std::cout << arr[x][y] // swapped access
 ```

-This works due to a "double negative" effect but it has degraded performance - memory is not accessed byte-after-byte but
+This works due to a "double negative" effect but it has degraded performance - memory is not accessed sequentially.
 </div>

 ## size deduction